katsuhisamaruyama/jxplatform2/README.md

 # JxPlatform2 (JxPlatform v2)

-JxPlatform is a module that provides three types of easy-to-use models of Java source code.
+JxPlatform2 is a module that provides three types of easy-to-use models of Java source code.
 It facilitates the development and maintenance of various kinds of software tools.

 ### Source Code Model

-JxPlatform builds a Java model consisting of the following elements:
+JxPlatform2 builds a Java model consisting of the following elements:

 * JavaProject - Stores a collection of Java source files, packages, and classes
 * JavaFile - Provides information on a Java source file